 Once in receipt of the request, the party conducting response actions should write to all of the people who have signed the request to let them know that it was received and how it will be followed up.
 The party conducting the response action must, at a minimum, do the following:

-1) telephone the people making the request and the appropriate local officials to identify their concerns about the preliminary response action;
+1) contact the people making the request and the appropriate local officials to identify their concerns about the preliminary response action;

 2) provide information to those making the request about the nature and extent of contamination (to the extent known at the time) and about implemented and planned response actions.
-This information may include copies of plans, status reports, Imminent Hazard Evaluations, as well as, Completion Statements, and Response Action Outcome (RAO).
+This information may include copies of plans, status reports, Imminent Hazard Evaluations, as well as Completion Statements, and Permanent or Temporary Solution Statements.
+There is currently considerable debate over what level of lead in soil should be considered "safe".
+Ideally, in areas where small children will be present, concentrations less than 100 mg/kg (also referred to as "parts per million" or "ppm") are desirable, and values above 1000 mg/kg are undesirable.).
 Where the public has expressed an interest in commenting on preliminary response actions for a site, opportunities to comment on the Phase I, and Tier Classification for the specific site should also be provided.

 Identifying Community Concerns